 8. SPDR STOXX Europe 600 ESG Screened UCITS ETF (ZPDX)

 The SPDR STOXX Europe 600 ETF provides a reliable option for investors aiming for socially responsible investing.
-The ETF works by excluding all companies involved in unethical practices and unsustainable environmental policies.
+The ETF excludes all companies involved in unethical practices and unsustainable environmental policies.

-The fund uses the Sustainalytics Global Standards to test the companies before including them in its investment portfolio.
+The fund tests the companies before including them in its investment portfolio using the Sustainalytics Global Standards.
 It particularly omits companies connected with weapon manufacturing, tobacco production, and coal mining.

 Despite the thorough screening, the fund includes around 578 holdings.
 Some of the prominent ones include Nestle, Novartis, and ASML Holding.